Pius Melia

 Pius Melia (b. at Rome, 12 January 1800; d. in London, June 1883) was an Italian Jesuit theologian.

 Life

 Melia entered the Society of Jesus on 14 August 1815, taught literature at Reggio, and afterwards was engaged in preaching.
 He left the Society in 1853.

+He wrote several books and was known for his controversy with Antonio Rosmini-Serbati and his doctrine on original sin; Melia's book repudiating this doctrine was answered by Rosmini (Milan, 1841) and Pagani (Milan, 1842); then began a bitter controversy which had to be ended by a direct command of Pope Pius IX.